DOI-USGS/ds-pipeline-demo/README.md

 This project uses [GNU `make`](https://www.gnu.org/software/make), a file dependency manager that ensures that our analysis scripts get run in a sensible order. `make` defines a formal structure for declaring the required scripts and input files ('dependencies') for building each output file, and `make` uses that structure to build the entire project or specific files within the project when you ask. `make` is great for complex projects because it is economical: it _only_ runs those scripts that are stricly necessary to update a given output file, and it _only_ regenerates an output file if the file's dependencies have changed.
 This economy means that you can focus on single analysis task at a time, rarely wait for your computer to redo preceding tasks, and yet remain confident that your project is fully reproducible from raw data to final report. `make` has been widely used in software development for [decades](https://en.wikipedia.org/wiki/Make_(software)) and continues to be well maintained and documented.
 Its use in data analysis projects is less common, but equally useful -- we think you'll like it!

+## Cache sharing rules

+Together, `make` and `Git` do a remarkable job of enabling a shared cache of data files on a remote host such as Amazon S3 or a shared drive.
+Helpers in build/cache.mak and lib/src/s3.R support this workflow.

+### The system:

+Every data file (raw, intermediate, or final) is given a corresponding status indicator file, which shares the same name and location as the data file (usually `*/raw` or `*/out`) with an extra suffix: either `.s3` if the file is cached on Amazon S3 or `.loc` if the file is only stored locally.
+(If we were also storing some files on a shared Yeti or other drive, we'd also create and commit status files ending in `.yeti` or similar.)
+The status of a local repository is defined by the timestamps of these status files relative to their dependencies ('prerequisites' in `make`-speak).

+These indicator files allow `make` to be economical about which data files need to be acquired to run the task you're working on. `make` targets should declare the status indicator files as dependencies; then, for every corresponding data file, the target recipe should call `make` for that file before launching into the main data analysis task for that target.
+This ensures that every build task has the files it needs at runtime, while not wasting time downloading or rebuilding data files that aren't essential to the task at hand.
+When they are needed, data files with `.s3` indicator files are downloaded from S3, while data files with `.loc` indicator files are built locally, using generic rules in build/cache.mak.

+Our team-wide understanding of the status of the shared cache depends on these indicator files; therefore, indicator files are always Git committed.
+To keep the Git repository small, data files are never Git-committed.

+Because the status information is represented by Git-managed files, there's no need to frequently check Amazon to see the latest file timestamps.
+Instead, when you update a file in the cache, others on the project continue working with their current (now outdated) copies of the data file until you Git-commit and they Git-pull the corresponding indicator file.
+Once they pull an updated indicator file, their next call to `make` will automatically update any updated files required to build their current `make` target.

+The current system is generally efficient, especially if each developer wants to iterate on their step a few times before forcing others to use their updated data.
+However, if this system doesn't match the collaborative needs of a particular project, we could change things so that every cache update is noticed by every collaborator as soon as anybody tries to build anything.
+The cost of that second system is more frequent timestamp checks against the shared cache and more frequent, and sometimes unnecessary, data downloads.

+### Best practices:

+Everything is trivially easy if collaborators work in serial - i.e., Laura works on the project, edits, uploads, and commits as necessary, then logs off; then David comes in, git pulls, and proceeds to edit, upload, and commit as necessary, then logs off; then Lindsay comes in, git pulls, etc. However, if collaborators are working in parallel, we need to take care to avoid letting the cache fall out of date.
+"Out of date" would mean that a cached data file wrongly appears to be newer than its prerequisites, such that nobody's computer would bother trying to update it.
+To avoid this situation:

+* Communicate so that collaborators are each working on a different piece of the project.
+This is good practice for all projects and especially when there's a shared cache.

+* When working on a specific build target (job), edit the src code files for that target and build the data file as often as you like, but skip the caching by setting `post: FALSE` in lib/cfg/s3_post.yaml.
+Just remember to cache once before you commit by temporarily setting `post: TRUE`.
+And then set `post: FALSE` again, because FALSE is the preferred default state of that file on the shared Git repository.
+(It would often be harmless to repeatedly post the file to S3 while working on a target, but that takes extra time and could occasionally cause others to have a newer version of that file than suggested by the indicator file on their machine, possibly creating more work or unnecessary surprises for them.)

+* Only commit indicator files whose corresponding data file was directly affected by your work.
+If you build data files downstream of your current target (e.g., to preview the final product after your upstream changes), revert rather than committing the downstream indicator files.

+* If you merge changes from someone else and there are conflicts with indicator files whose data you are actively working on, you need to force a rebuild of those data files, because `make` will incorrectly believe everything is up to date.
+One way to do this is to delete and remake the affected indicator file[s].

+* If you merge changes from someone else and there are conflicts with indicator files whose data you are NOT actively working on, then (1) you probably could have communicated a little better, and (2) it's OK, just accept the most recent timestamp in each conflicted file, because this will more accurately reflect the state of the S3 cache.

+If the cache does become out of date, despite our best efforts, it's not terrible as long as we notice the problem.
+At that point we simply need to delete the status indicator files for all files suspected to be out of date, then rebuild using `make`.
+There are features in `make` for still more delicate repair operations if necessary.

 ## Setup

 Configuration to use `make` with this R project may involve these steps: